owid/importers/README.md

 ## Overview

-Each large dataset has its own folder, which includes scripts to pull the data, transform it and upload it as a new version.

-Historical data transformations might have used Jupyter notebooks, but all recent ones use Python scripts.
+OWID keeps a master Postgres database of all known data sets.
+Whilst some are manually added by researchers using the [grapher](https://github.com/owid/owid-grapher) admin interface, the bulk of the data comes from importing large external datasets, which is the focus of this repository.
+Datasets are often updated versions of older datasets; new versions do not overwrite old data, but are enabled with their own versioned `namespace`.
+This codebase also proposes which `grapher` charts should be updated to use data from a fresher dataset version.

 ## Rough convention

-Each major dataset has its own folder `dataset/`, and inside that you can find:
+Each large dataset has its own folder `<dataset>/`, and inside that you can find:

 - Scripts that transform it
 - `input/`: an original(ish) copy